 What is Not Required (Yet)

 PPWR does not, on the face of the regulation, mandate a full Digital Product Passport in the ESPR sense for every packaging item.
 What it mandates is a data carrier from August 2028 linked to a defined dataset.
-The Commission has flagged in its 2025 PPWR guidance that the data carrier should interoperate with the broader DPP framework, but the underlying registry, identity, and verification rules are still being negotiated through delegated acts.
+The Commission has signalled that the PPWR data carrier is intended to interoperate with the broader DPP framework, but the underlying registry, identity, and verification rules are still being negotiated through delegated acts.
 Manufacturers building today are designing for forward compatibility with the EU DPP infrastructure even though the formal PPWR-side acts will land between 2026 and 2028.

 Common Pitfalls in Combined Implementation